feipeng-huang/feipeng-huang.github.io/_pages/about.md

 ### July 2026
 The 2026 field season concluded with finding 8 flying chicks (out of the 57 we banded) - the highest survival since my first season in 2022!

+### May 2026
+I returned to Beluga, Alaska for my fifth field season!

 ### April 2026
 My first first-author paper is out in Behavioral Ecology! <a href = "https://academic.oup.com/beheco/article-abstract/37/3/arag035/8606990" target="_blank">[link]</a> We found that, despite their larger adult size, female Hudsonian Godwit chicks did not grow faster than males early in life when their invertebrate prey was more abundant.
 Females must therefore grow faster during and after their third week of life, a period when local invertebrate abundance is rapidly declining.